bfox9900/CAMEL99-ITC/README.md

-# CAMEL99 for TI-99 V2.1.D
+# CAMEL99 for TI-99 V2.1.E

-## Tested on Real TI-99 Hardware with disk drive access

 ### ABOUT CAMEL99 V2
 ---------------------
 CAMEL99 Forth has been built as an educational tool for those who are interested in how you could cross-compile Forth to a different CPU using an existing Forth system.
 Rather than starting from scratch it uses CAMEL Forth by Dr. Brad Rodriguez for the hi-level Forth code.
 This has been "tweeked" and dare I say improved a little to better fit the very slow TI-99 computer.
 (More things written in Assembler was the answer)

 The low level primitives are written in Forth Assembler.
 The file 9900FAST.HSF also contains the low level drivers for TI-99 Keyboard and Video display I/O. The final console interfaces are written in Forth including the screen scrolling code, just to demonstrate how it can be done in hi-level Forth.